Gabs0403/tic_tac_toeAI/HOW_UI_CALLS_ENGINE.md

 ### `ai_move(game_state) -> (row, col)`

 **Purpose**
-Selects a legal move for the current player based on the game’s difficulty.
+Selects a legal move for the current player (AI) based on the game’s difficulty.

 **Parameters (Required from front-end)**
 1. `game_state`: the **game_state** after the human player’s last move (or at the start if AI goes first).